Updated March 3rd, 2025

 - What does SMS stand for?
 SMS stands for Short Message Service, which is more commonly referred to as a text message.

-- What happens if an SMS exceeds the 160-character limit?
+- What if an SMS exceeds the 160-character limit?
 The SMS message will be broken up into several messages, depending on its length.
 In 2020, most carriers started to chain messages so that they arrive in order.

 - How popular is SMS?
 In the United States, there are over 6 billion SMS messages sent daily.